offmywave011/masterconcrete/OCR-document-scanning.md

     BlobManager blobManager = scanbotSDK.blobManager();
     BlobFactory blobFactory = scanbotSDK.blobFactory();

-Get OCR blobs for the language you want to perform OCR on, e.g. english:
+Get the OCR blobs for the language you want to perform OCR on, e.g. english:

     blobFactory.ocrLanguageBlobs(Language.ENG)